 Shampooing your puppy will make sure that it is clean and free of dirt whenever it is inside the house but don’t bathe your pup more than once a month.

 This is because over-shampooing can often lead to the drying out of natural oils in the fur and skin.

-If your Bichon Frise and Yorkshire Terrier mix has fallen victim to a lot of tangles for whatever reason, brushing it when it’s fur is wet is the best way to get rid of them.
+If your Bichon Frise and Yorkshire Terrier mix have fallen victim to a lot of tangles for whatever reason, brushing it when it’s fur is wet is the best way to get rid of them.

 You should also take your Bichon Frise and Yorkshire Terrier mix to the groomer regularly to get its nails clipped and the fur around its ears and eyes trimmed.

 It’s also important that you regularly clean your pup’s teeth by brushing them once every two days using a finger brush for your small pup.

 Lastly, it is very important that you keep a constant check on your Bichon Frise and Yorkshire Terrier mix to make sure that it is healthy and isn’t showing signs of weakness or disease.